May 2024

 Yael Zekaria

-co-supervisor: Jonathan Rossiter (1st)
+co-supervisor: Prof. Jonathan Rossiter (1st)

 I am a FARSCOPE PhD student exploring the design and fabrication of a high-fidelity robotic pelvic floor phantom for the purposes of medical training, patient education and medical device testing.
 My research interests include bio-inspiration, health tech, user-focused design and all things that question the conventional view of robotics.